LavenderPixl/Stargale-Discord-Bot/README.md

 ## Stargale
-Stargale is a Discord Bot made with Python for Honkai players!
+Stargale is a Discord Bot made in Python for Honkai players!

 Use Stargale to view Honkai players' profiles, and their featured characters, as well as their stats!